 Outsourcing is generally a good thing, as it allows us to lower the prices of goods and services by increasing competition.
 This benefits everyone in society as we can afford more stuff.
 With lower prices through outsourcing, it’s likely we’ll buy more within our local economies.
 So in the long term, everyone will benefit.

 For example, a company that wants to scale would be well-served by using technology.
 This is because it has the potential to significantly reduce resource costs while also increasing output.
 Companies can also be scaled through the use of land, but this is not a practical solution for all companies.
-Land is too limited and finite in supply for scaling to be effective.
+The land is too limited and finite in supply for scaling to be effective.
 Even so, there are some companies that make great use of space.
 They are able to do so by making use of vertical space.
 They add up multiple floors at one location, which means that they can produce more services or goods in this way.

 Ultimately, scaling through virtual assistance combines the qualities of technology and human labor, without the overhead costs of adding more physical space.